The right of blood: exploring jus sanguinis and its impact on italian citizenship

 Italian Citizenship and Jus Sanguinis

-Due to their well known immigration history, Italy recognizes Jus Sanguinis for all italian descendants that would like to reconnect to their heritage and claim their italian blood right.
+Due to their well known immigration history, Italy recognizes jus sanguinis for Italian children and grandchildren of Italian nationals that would like to reconnect to their heritage and claim their Italian blood right.

 In order to access this right, the applicant needs to present to Italian authorities enough evidence that proves their family blood line and connection with Italy by official documents and certificates (birth, marriage, death, among others).